MicrosoftDocs/power-pages-docs/power-pages-docs/configure/web-templates-as-components-how-to.md

 # How to: Create a web template component

-Creating a web template component will allow you to build a configurable, repeatable component that can be customized for each specific instance used.
+Creating a web template component allows you to build a configurable, repeatable component that can be customized for each specific instance used.

 In this how-to, you learn how to: